 Taxpayers can better anticipate the process if they know which agencies are involved and what each step requires.
 This understanding is critical for preparing a timely response or raising defenses to protect certain funds.

 A Montana bank levy is not an informal action.
 It is grounded in state law and must follow strict procedures.
-The legal foundation for levies comes from the Montana Code Annotated (MCA) Title 15, Chapter 1, Part 7, which governs the collection of delinquent taxes.
-These statutes outline how warrants for distraint are issued and how funds may be seized to satisfy tax debt.
+The legal foundation for levies is found in the Montana Code Annotated (MCA) Title 15, Chapter 1, Part 7, which governs the collection of delinquent taxes.
+These statutes outline the issuance of warrants for distraint and the seizure of funds to satisfy tax debt.

 Several agencies and officials play a role in enforcing levy actions: